Refresh-Platform/refresh-interview-exercise/README.md

      ```

 6. **Open in Browser:**
-   - Open your browser and navigate to `http://localhost:3000` to access the Task Traverser application.
+   - Open your browser and navigate to `http://localhost:3000` to access the Refresh Todo application.

 ## NPM Scripts